-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Elementary iReady All - 21% SED - 19% During our educational partner engagement sessions, both parents and staff indicated a need to close the achievement gap for our SED, SWD and EL students.
-Scope: LEA-wide district-wide, we are ensuring that all SED and EL students have access to the support they need to succeed academically, regardless of their school or grade level.
-Offering after school tutoring on an LEA-wide basis, despite targeting SED students, ensures that all students can benefit.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Our local data also shows the following Math assessment data for at or above grade level: Elementary iReady All - 21% SED - 19% Our local data and the 2023 CA Dashboard reveal significant disparities in academic performance between all students and our Socioeconomically Disadvantaged (SED) and English Learner (EL) students.
+For elementary students, only 21% of all students and 19% of SED students are at or above grade level in Math according to iReady assessments.
+This trend is mirrored in the CA Dashboard data, where the district's Distance from Standard (DFS) scores are -44.3 for all students, -32 for EL students, and -57.6 for SED students.
+Riverside Middle School's performance is notably lower, with a DFS of -73.9 for all students and -85.3 for SED students.
+Educational partner engagement sessions have highlighted the urgent need to close these achievement gaps, especially for our SED and EL students.
+Parents and staff have emphasized the necessity of targeted interventions to support these groups.
+Therefore, our focus will be on implementing after-school tutoring programs specifically designed to address the unique learning needs of our SED and EL students, aiming to that all students can benefit.
 This approach supports inclusivity and equity, allowing the district to address broader academic issues while specifically targeting the needs of SED students.
 By implementing after school tutoring, the district demonstrates a commitment to removing barriers to education, thereby promoting better academic performance and fostering a supportive and inclusive school community.
 Overall, the after-school tutoring program will play a crucial role in our efforts to close the achievement gap for SED and EL students.
 By offering targeted support, resources, and access to technology, we aim to improve academic outcomes and empower these students to reach their full potential.
-1.9 Action: Career Technical Education and College and Career Readiness Need: ACE is committed to closing the achievement gap for our Socioeconomically Disadvantaged (SED) and English Learner (EL) students.
-ACE is focused on continuing to offer a broad course of study for students.
-To continue with this, we are going to continue to focus on This is being offered on an LEA-wide basis because it ensures that all students can benefit.
-This approach supports inclusivity and equity, allowing the district to address broader academic issues while specifically targeting the needs of EL, FY, and SED students.
-Metric M1.15 will monitor the options for a broad course of study for student groups.